Summary

 - Rational, objective thinking is a hallmark of science.

-- The eight processes that are used in critical thinking are 1) ask questions and be willing to wonder, 2) define the problem, 3) examine the evidence, 4) analyze assumptions and biases, 5) avoid emotional reasoning, 6) avoid oversimplification, 7) consider other interpretations, and 8) tolerate uncertainty.
+- The eight processes used in critical thinking are 1) ask questions and be willing to wonder, 2) define the problem, 3) examine the evidence, 4) analyze assumptions and biases, 5) avoid emotional reasoning, 6) avoid oversimplification, 7) consider other interpretations, and 8) tolerate uncertainty.

 - A fallacy is a mistake in reasoning.